DijoG/MINLAM/README.md

-The **MINLAM** package provides the *fuss_PARALLEL()* function to address Bayesian probabilty estimation for categorical multimodal data depending on a prior density estimation.
-Main functionality of **MINLAM** is to provide subpopulation detection and data probabilty belonging to these subpopulations.
+The **MINLAM** package provides the *fuss_PARALLEL()* function to address Bayesian probability estimation for categorical multimodal data depending on a prior density estimation and an assumed minimum tri-modality.
+Main functionality of **MINLAM** is to provide subpopulation detection and data probability belonging to these subpopulations.
 It is based on the Metrolpolitan-Hastings sampling written by Virgilio Gómez-Rubio for internal integration within the **INLA** package.